Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 right hand from a shoulder lock position.
 The leader places the back of the left hand on the follower's left shoulder in order to lead a whip or some other pattern. [^1]

+### Left waiter

+An [open] position in which the leader has the palm of his left hand over his left shoulder (like a waiter carrying a big plate of food).
+In this case, the hand is as close to the shoulder and to the neck as comfortably possible.
+This hold usually involves the leader and the follower to be facing in the same direction, sort of like >¯>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
+Usually the next step is to leave the follower's hand at the shoulder.

+### Right waiter

+An [open] position in which the leader has the palm of his right hand over his right shoulder (like a waiter carrying a big plate of food).
+In this case, the hand is as close to the shoulder and to the neck as comfortably possible.
+This hold usually involves the leader and the follower to be facing in the same direction, sort of like >\_>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
+Usually the next step is to leave the follower's hand at the shoulder.

 ## Pattern count combinations